rmassidda/pds19-spo/report.md

 Assuming that a high number of particles is involved in the computation and that the $f$ complexity requires significant time, both the PipeFarm and the map-reduce solutions are theoretically equivalent.

 However it has to be considered that the communication needed between the stages in the pipeline solution and the effort needed to generate a stream from a collection, could produce a consistent overhead not present in the data-parallel solution
-Furthermore the possible adjustments to mitigate the pipeline overhead problem, as the fusion of the stages, would lead to a normal form stream-parallel pattern that resembles the data-parallel proposed solution except for the requirement to generate a stream.
+Furthermore the possible adjustments to mitigate the pipeline overhead problem, as the fusion of the faster stages, would lead to a normal form stream-parallel pattern that resembles the data-parallel proposed solution except for the requirement to generate a stream.

 For these reasons, the data-parallel solution is favorable and it's been chosen for the implementation phase.